yogesh-nn/xboard-news_feed_website/README.md

 # xBoard News Feed Website

-### XBoard is a News Feed website that will feature the latest news for select topics, from Flipboard.
+### xBoard is a News Feed website that will feature the latest news for select topics, from Flipboard.

 #### Project Link ------------  (https://xboard-news-feed-website.vercel.app/)